Places to stay

 Located in a peaceful setting just yards from the shore of Wastwater behind a former artist's studio.
 Easy access to the high fells and the West Cumbrian coast.

 Take a break from the trappings of modern life in this remote and rustic cottage.
 It's in a glorious location for walkers and climbers.

-The daffs are nearly out, the cute lambs are in the fields - spring is definitely in the air.
-Low Wray on the quiet western shore of Windermere opens on 20 March, and Hoathwaite, close to Coniston Water re-opens on 27 March.
+The daffs are out, the cute lambs are in the fields - spring is definitely in the air.
+Low Wray on the quiet western shore of Windermere and Hoathwaite, close to Coniston Water are now fully open for the season.
 We look forward to seeing you soon.